-Note: For Command Sequencer module entries, there are pre-defined types with prescribed IDs available.
+Note: For menu entries in the Command Processing module, fixed, pre-defined types with prescribed IDs are used by this module for project configuration.

-You can find further information about this and a list of these IDs in the Energy Edition manual in the Command processing via context menu (on page 115) chapter.
+You can find further information about this and a list of these IDs in the Energy Edition manual in the Command processing via context menu (on page 148) chapter.